hellonathapon/project-my_tanks-fullstack/README.md

 ## Overview
 This is my very simple data-flow app to illustrate the efficiency of GraphQL for API handling
-  - Create Express server intergreted with GraphQL-Apollo to sharpinga any up-comming query with schema language
+  - Create Express server integreted with GraphQL-Apollo to specify any up-comming query with schema language
   - Make use Mongoose for modeling data to Database
   - Front-end simply makes all the requests to a single End-point to get API served